kode4food/interpol/doc/Language_Reference.md

 ```

 #### Named Interpolation
-Rather than simple values or tuples, an object can be passed to the right side of the interpolation operator.
+Rather than simple values or lists, an object can be passed to the right side of the interpolation operator.
 This will allow you to interpolate its properties by name.
 To do this, follow the embedded `%` by a valid Interpol identifier:

 ```python
 "There are %length stooges" % people